WDVM-TV: As WDVM-TV

 On July 1, 2017, the station rebranded itself and adopted the call sign WDVM-TV.
 The change came after the station undertook the expansion of its cable carriage throughout most of the Washington, D.C., market, with news director Mark Kraham stating that "we wanted to make it clear that we're not just a Hagerstown station".
-The callsign had previously been used in the market by what is now WUSA from 1978 to 1986.
+The callsign had previously been used in the market by what is now WUSA (channel 9) from 1978 to 1986.

 On December 3, 2018, Nexstar announced it would acquire the assets of Chicago-based Tribune Media—which has owned Washington-based CW affiliate WDCW (channel 50) since 1999—for $6.4 billion in cash and debt.
 The sale was approved by the Federal Communications Commission (FCC) on September 16, and was completed on September 19, 2019, forming a nominal duopoly with WDCW.

 On July 1, 2019, all Heroes & Icons programming was dropped in favor of additional syndicated programming.
 Nexstar began repositioning WDVM-TV as a news-intensive independent station focused on the Washington market, first combining the operations of their two stations by bringing WDCW and WDVM-TV under the same management in February 2020.
 Later in the year, WDVM-TV added rebroadcasts of syndicated programming seen on WDCW, while that station added a standard-definition simulcast to allow over-the-air coverage of WDVM-TV to the entire market along with expanded cable and satellite carriage.
 In December 2023, Nexstar applied to the FCC to move WDVM-TV's transmitter site to a tower at Blue Mountain near Front Royal, Virginia, along with a power increase to 1,000 kW; the move was to substantially increase over-the-air coverage of Washington and suburban northern Virginia while still covering the Hagerstown area.

 After the FCC requested several rounds of reports and technical changes to minimize the population in rural Maryland and Pennsylvania that would lose what the commission considers adequate local broadcast television coverage (within the Longley-Rice noise-limited contour of five full-power or Class A stations), the relocation was approved on February 12, 2024.
 The station relocated to its new tower on September 2, 2025.

+Nexstar acquired Tegna—owner of CBS affiliate WUSA—in a deal announced in August 2025 and completed on March 19, 2026.
+The deal included approval for Nexstar to own three station licenses in markets such as Washington.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WUSA from being integrated into WDCW and WDVM.